SenseLogic/LINGUI/README.md

 ### Dictionaries

+When the `--mirror` option is used :
+*   all constants declared before the first function are sorted in the same order as in the source language
-When using the `--mirror` option, missing constants are automatically translated using the entries of the matching `.ld` dictionary files.
+*   missing constants are automatically added, if they have appropriate translations in the matching `.ld` dictionaries.

-The dictionary entries must appear at matching lines in each file.
+The dictionary entries are matched by line numbers.
 An empty line is considered as a missing entry.

 Newline characters are replaced by a special four-character sequence (` :: `), so that dictionaries are fully compatible with online translation services like :